philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos/2nd_sequencing_run/README.md

 - I still ran out of disk space; my scratch directory is now at 2.5 Tb.
 - There are 8 stragglers remaining.
 I will rerun them once all the files from the scratch directory have been compressed and transferred to the gotanco working directory, and after I clear my scratch directory.

+The for loop script I wrote is taking too long (20 files in 22 h).
+I modified the script allowing for parallel runs.
+- Run compression in parallel.
+- With how the script works, compression is done within the scratch directory, and then the resulting *fastq.gz files are moved to the working directory.
+Since my scratch is nearly full, I can only did 8 at a time to allow for sufficient space during the process.

 <summary>Expand for MultiQC Output.</summary>